FrancoisBib/langchain-chatbot/README.md

 ## Acknowledgements

-- **LangChain** – for the powerful abstractions that make RAG pipelines straightforward.
+- The **LangChain** community for the excellent abstractions that make RAG pipelines straightforward.
-- **OpenAI** – for the underlying LLM and embedding models.
-- Community contributors who helped improve the project.
+- **FAISS**, **Pinecone**, **Weaviate**, and other vector‑store projects for open‑source similarity search.
+- Contributors of the original LangChain examples that inspired this repository.

+---

+*Happy building!*